 Too may to count: Cooci, bacilli, and spirochetes do a lot of things and cause a lot of disease. i suggest you look them up in your library. ...Read more

 Either possible: But this depends upon what you are classifying as "pimples".
 Acne may be enhanced by bacteria that are not necessarily causative.
 Some fungi can present with skin eruptions that may look like pimples.
 Staphylococci can produce skin abscesses (boils) that some will call pimples. ...Read more

 20-40% of: Women carry gbs at the vagina and rectum.
 During pregnancy, at 36 weeks, culture are taken and if positive, treatment recommended to avoid a potential fatal infection on the baby while delivering.
 Also a rare cause of sepsis with the mother.
 Also infection on the elderly and the inmunocompromise patient like diabetics and liver disease.
 If you are healthy, you have nothing to worry. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

-- Is there a name of the organism that causes meningococcal disease?
+- What is the name of the bacteria that causes cholera?